sandialabs/QML/README.md

 ## Installation

 The `QML` package only consists of one file qml_serial.py, which contains all functions required.
+`
 ## Usage

 The QML code is executed on data stored in a CSV, h5, sql, xlsx, or json file.
 The data must just store a matrix as more complex formats are not processed.
-The code is called with a input file that specifies all parameters, e.g.,
+The code is called with a` input file that specifies all parameters, e.g.,

 ```
+python3 experiments/makePickle.py
 python3 qml_serial.py QML_test_input.data
 ```